juju/cheatsheet/README.md

 - `juju deploy servicename --to kvm:10` - Deploy service to a KVM on machine #10
 - `juju deploy servicename --to 10` - Deploy service to the raw bare metal on machine #10
 - `juju deploy servicename --constraints instance-type=m1.small` - Deploy to certain AWS types.

+## Working with Units

+- `juju ssh servicename/#` - ssh to a specific machine # for a service.
+- `juju run --service servicename "uname -a"` - run a command on all machines of a service and return results to the console (useful!)
+- `juju scp file.sh servicename/0:/tmp` - copy file.sh to /tmp on node 0 of servicename.

 ## Destroying Stuff